goncalo7/cicd/README.md

 First don't forget to add your public key to gitlab

+IMPORTANT: After clone the repo go to my-awesome-app directory and run `tar -zxvf git.gz`

 **(Step 1 and 2)**
 Make your changes on the code and unittest them with:
 (add more tests in goss.yml if desired)